Or: Web Developers Are From Mars, You Are From Venus

 The further your hired help is from you, the slower and more difficult the communication usually becomes.

-3 .
-Speak to your developer before hiring them
+3. Interview your developer before hiring them

 4. Choosing a developer is different from choosing a designer